JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part1-1.md

 We can now create the Azure SQL Database and Server

-6. Select the subscription you want to use and create a new resource group named **rg-azuresql-db**
+6. Select the subscription you want to use and create a new resource group named **rg-azuresql-lab**

 ![Create Resouce Group](assets/part1-img4.jpg)

-7. Give you database a unique name (I used **db-sqlazure-lab** for mine)
+7. Give the database a unique name (I used **db-sqlazure-lab** for mine)
 8. Next click the **Create new** link to create a new Azure SQL database server
 9. On the Create SQL Database Server page, fill in the following:
 * **Server name**